Updated Feb 08, 2021 | Published Aug 20, 2020 • 10 min read

 Practice responsible use: Use this card responsibly, always making your monthly payments and paying your balance in full, to improve your credit scores.
 Eventually, with good financial habits in general, you’ll be able to qualify for a more rewarding card.
 Then you can close out the QuicksilverOne so you don’t need to pay the annual fee any longer.

 Pay your full balance: Make a habit of paying your statement balance in full every billing period.
 This will prevent interest from accruing, helping you stay away from credit card debt.
 It will be better for your credit utilization too, leading to higher scores.

 1.5% cash back for every purchase

 1.5% cash back may not seem like much, but remember that this card is designed for fair or average credit.
 So its main purpose is to help you improve your credit scores.

 The cash back is more like a nice extra feature to find on a card like this.
 If you don’t have good credit you won’t be able to qualify for better cards, and rewards cards designed for average credit are rare.
-One of the others to strongly consider is the Journey Student Card, also issued by Capital One.
+One of the others to strongly consider is the Journey Student Rewards from Capital One (Review), also issued by Capital One.

 You can redeem your cash back whenever you want and for any amount.
 It won’t expire as long as your account remains open and in good standing.

 Many credit cards require you to reach a certain amount before you can redeem it, and then you may only be able to do so in certain denominations.
 So being able to redeem any amount whenever you want is pretty convenient.
-The Chase Freedom Unlimited is another card that lets you redeem any amount at any time.
+The Chase Freedom Unlimited® (Review) is a similar card that lets you redeem any amount at any time.

 You’ll get a decent set of extra benefits compared to other cards designed for a similar credit range.
 Especially useful are the credit tracking and education tools you can access, which will help you fine-tune your efforts to build or rebuild your credit.